abxxbo/abos/README.md

 ## Releases
 If you want to get the most stable version of AbOS, you can check the releases tab.
-Each release contains both:
+Each release contains:
 - Floppy version (for a live version of the OS, as well as a portable version of it)

-- HDD version (to directly write to the hard disk, this will prompt you to install the OS onto your computer.)
+***Disclaimer:*** The current version of ABOS writes to the hard disk instead of floppy.
+This will be changed in the future.

 ### Why is PSI in the release name?
 To be honest, I really like Greek characters.
 It does not have any real effect